1. Admissions conditions and fees :

 Required documents

-When e-mailing your application form in, you must also attach the following documents:
+When filling in your application form online, you must also attach the following documents:

-- Parents in categories A1, A2, B1 and C1 must provide copies of their contract of employment and a certificate of employment.
+• Parents in categories A1, A2, B1 and C1 must provide a certificate of employment (indicating Employee ID)

 For all categories:

-- The school reports from the previous year and the first term of the current year.
+• The school reports from the previous year and of the current year.

 3. Key enrolment dates

-Results of the enrolment for families in other categories: betewen 23 and 26 May 2023 by email
+Results of the enrolment for families in other categories: between 21 and 24 May 2024 by email